flynnbr11/QMLA/docs/tutorial.rst

    (marked in green) from the previous branch is combined with all the unused terms.

-We can compose an :term:`Exploration Strategy` using these rules, say for
+We can compose an :term:`ES` using these rules, say for

 .. math::